Events are typically updated at the beginning of each month. See also Local News, WVU News, Regional News, and Calendar

 Below are three pictures of the event, showing the CCSJ table, the discussion groups, and the food.

-We will be a bronze-level sponsor of the Block Party
+We were a bronze-level sponsor of the Block Party although we did not attend in person.

 Don Spencer, a CCSJ member, gave a presentation at the February 20th, 2024 CCSJ monthly meeting on Zoom.
 He talked about his social action and civil rights work over the years.
 An audio recording is available here, and a pdf transcript is here.
 We sincerely thank Don for all his efforts to make Morgantown a better place!